Bryan Rust Game Preview: Penguins vs. Flyers

 Rust Season Stats Insights

-- In Rust's 19 games played this season he's scored in eight of them and netted multiple goals in two.
+- Rust has scored a goal in a game eight times this year over 20 games played, with multiple goals in two of those contests.

-- In 12 of 19 games this year, Rust has registered a point, and three of those games included multiple points.
+- Rust has a point in 13 games this year (out of 20), including multiple points four times.

-- Rust has an assist in five of 19 games this season, with multiple assists in one of them.
+- Rust has had an assist in a game six times this season over 20 games played, with multiple assists in two games.

-- Rust's implied probability to go over his point total is 59.8% based on the odds.
+- Rust's odds on his point total prop carry an implied probability of 58.2% that he goes over.

 Sign up for Underdog fantasy today.